cathy810218/My-Notes/GitCheatSheet.md

 ##Inspect & Compare
 1. `git log` show the commit history for the currently active branch
-2. `git log` show the commits on branchA that are not on branchB
-3. `git diff branchB...branchA` show the diff of that is in branchA that is not in branchB
+2. `git diff branchB...branchA` show the diff of that is in branchA that is not in branchB

 ##Tracking Path Change